irsbugs/guest-account-cleaner/README.md

 ## Adding the Account Cleaning Capability.

 * Log into the Guest account.
-* Use the Firefox web-browser to connect to this github repository.
-I.e. https://github.com/irsbugs/guest-account-cleaner
+* Use the Firefox web-browser to connect to this github repository: https://github.com/irsbugs/guest-account-cleaner
 * Set Firefox so it displays its Menu bar.
 I.e. Right click near the top of the Firefox window and in drop down menu select *Menu Bar*.
 * Click on the python file *guest_account_cleaner*
 * Click on the *Raw" icon.